Skip to main content

 Question 5 - Is the metadata you're deploying referenced in the .forceignore / .gitignore file?

-When the source of your CI job is a Git branch (e.g. a long-lived environment branch if you're using Pipelines feature), it's possible that the metadata you were expecting to be deployed is referenced in the .forceignore
+When the source of your CI job is a Git branch (e.g. a long-lived environment branch if you're using Pipelines feature), it's possible that the metadata you were expecting to be deployed is referenced in the .forceignore file within your Git repository.

-file will allow the CI job to deploy that metadata component to the target org on the next CI job run.
+Removing that metadata from the .forceignore file will allow the CI job to deploy that metadata component to the target org on the next CI job run.

-Read more about the structure of the .forceignore
+Read more about the structure of the .forceignore / .gitignore file

-file structure mimics the .gitignore
+The .forceignore file structure mimics the .gitignore structure.

-file specifies a pattern that corresponds to one or more files.
+Each line in a .forceignore file specifies a pattern that corresponds to one or more files.
 The files represent metadata components - these can be any files you want to exclude from the deployment.

-For more information about the structure of the .forceignore
+For more information about the structure of the .forceignore file, you can refer to Salesforce's documentation.

-Also, you can refer to Git documentation to read about .gitignore
+Also, you can refer to Git documentation to read about .gitignore.

 Question 6 - Is it the user permissions that aren't getting deployed to the org?